An undergraduate degree, or at least three years’ experience within a field of education.

 Our research seminar programme gives you access to the latest findings, often before they’re published.
 The University’s library has online catalogues and databases, e-books and e-journals.

-Module 1: Education, Teaching and Learning Module 2: Practice-based Inquiry
+The iPGCE consists of two 30-credit modules, Module 1 - Education, Teaching and Learning and Module 2 - Practice-based Inquiry

 Information for international students